 Westbrook grabbed his 93rd career triple-double and 14th of the season but it wasn’t enough for the boy in blue.
 Westbrook finished with 26 points, 10 rebounds and 11 assists.

 Oklahoma City will now return home for a single game on the front side of a back-to-back against the Portland Trail Blazers on Tuesday, Jan.
 9. Tip-off is scheduled for 7 p.m.
 Then, the Thunder look towards their final showdown against the Minnesota Timberwolves on Wednesday night.

 Third quarter: C

 Oklahoma City really needed to win the third after struggling throughout the first half.
 While they did win the quarter, it was really what the Suns did and that was really stay level with Oklahoma City.
 The Thunder let the Suns open up a 14-point lead but closed to within one but couldn’t get any closer.

 The Suns are now 10-6 when they hit more three-pointers than their opponent.
 I might be curious as to what their record is when they double their opponents three-pointers?
 It’s pretty good I suspect.
 Oklahoma City struggled all game long, while the Suns dominated from beyond the arc, nailing tons of open threes.

 Phoenix only out rebounded the Thunder by one but it was the offensive boards that killed Oklahoma City tonight.
 The Suns scored 23 points on 12 offensive rebounds, which 20 of those came in the first half.
 The Thunder gave up too many second chance points on the road.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!